 Bond Market Returns: What Worked and What Didn't in 2013

-The bond market received more than its share of headlines for its poor performance in 2013, as concerns that the U.S. Federal Reserve would taper its “quantitative easing” program caused investment-grade bonds to suffer their worst year since 1994.
+The bond market received more than its fair share of headlines for its poor performance in 2013.
+Concerns that the U.S. Federal Reserve would taper its “quantitative easing” program caused investment-grade bonds to suffer their worst year since 1994.
 This also represented the second-worst year for investment-grade debt since 1980, the first loss since 1999, and only the third time in 34 years the asset class finished the year in the red.

-Nevertheless, investors still had plenty of opportunity to make money in bonds.
-While the longer-term, higher-quality, and most interest-rate sensitive segments of the market lost ground, a number of areas – among them high yield bonds, senior loans, and short-term bonds – finished the year in positive territory.
-The result: an investor who was appropriately diversified – or who chose to access the market with individual bonds rather than bond funds – could have ridden out the year with minimal damage despite the upward spike in long-term Treasury yields.
+Nevertheless, investors still had plenty of opportunities to make money in bonds.
+While the longer-term, higher-quality, and most interest-rate sensitive segments of the market lost ground, some other areas—among them high yield bonds, senior loans, and short-term bonds—finished the year in positive territory.
+As a result, an investor who was appropriately diversified, including those who chose to access the market with individual bonds rather than bond funds, could have ridden out the year with minimal damage, despite the upward spike in long-term Treasury yields.

 2013 Bond Market Return Data

 The 2013 returns of the various asset classes within the bond market are as follows:

 Investment-grade U.S. bonds (Barclays U.S. Aggregate Bond Index): -2.02%